Turkeywobbling/Face-alignment/README.md

 </p>

 In training set, there 2811 images (faces) with size (244, 244), each image come with 42 facial feature points and testing set on has the images without facial feature points.
-The goal is the predict the facial feature points of test set by the model trained on training set.
+The goal is to predict the facial feature points of test set by the model trained on training set.

 Examples on training set:
 <p align="center">